dmshvetsov/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 ### Users

-Coin users can:
+FA holders can:

-- Merging two FAs of the same metadata object.
+- Merge two FAs of the same metadata object.
-- Extracting FA from a fungible store into another.
+- Extract FA from a fungible store into another.
-- Ability to deposit and withdraw from a `FungibleStore` and emit events as a result.
+- Deposit and withdraw from a `FungibleStore` and emit events as a result.
-- Allows for users to register a `CoinStore<CoinType>` in their account to handle coin.
+- Register a `CoinStore<CoinType>` in their account to handle coin.

 ### Primitives